albonkey/thesis-marl-for-poker/README.md

 ## More Documents
 For more documentation, please refer to the [Documents](docs/README.md) for general introductions.
 API documents are available at our [website](http://www.rlcard.org).

-## Contributing
-Contribution to this project is greatly appreciated!
-Please create an issue for feedbacks/bugs.
-If you want to contribute codes, please refer to [Contributing Guide](./CONTRIBUTING.md).
-If you have any questions, please contact [Daochen Zha](https://github.com/daochenzha) with [daochen.zha@rice.edu](mailto:daochen.zha@rice.edu).

-## Acknowledgements
-We would like to thank JJ World Network Technology Co.,LTD for the generous support and all the contributions from the community contributors.